 - Representation of large users of Port Authority property for leasing and subleasing for various uses.

-- Representation of hotel owners in purchase of hotels.
+- Representation of developers in purchase of various hotels.

 - Representation of both underwriters of the National Football League’s New York Giants and New York Jets in the new 82,000-seat open-air stadium that is to be the home stadium for both teams.